Skip to content

 libcamera-hello

 libcamera-hello is the equivalent of a "hello world" application for the camera.
 It starts the camera, displays a preview window, and does nothing else.
-For example
+For example:

 libcamera-hello